simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

 fault-tolerance.
 It can alleviate the state space explosion problem through `Dynamic Partial Ordering Reduction (DPOR)
 <https://en.wikipedia.org/wiki/Partial_order_reduction>`_ and `state equality <https://hal.inria.fr/hal-01900120/document>`_.
 Note that
 Mc SimGrid is currently less mature than other parts of the framework, but it improves every month.
-Please report any question and issues so that we can further improve it.
+Please report any question and issue so that we can further improve it.

 Getting Mc SimGrid
 ------------------